 There is no prohibition to recording police activity that is taking place in public view.
 You are not, however, allowed to interfere with public duties by your presence or actions.

-Under Texas and federal law you can record conversations between other people as long as one of the people in the conversation gave you permission to make the recording.
-Other exceptions also apply, such as law enforcement officials acting pursuant to a proper wire-tapping or trap and trace order.
+Recording someone else’s phone call, in most cases, is going to fall within the state and federal prohibitions against wiretapping.
+You should not record a conversation you are not a part of without first consulting with an attorney about the legality of what you are planning to do.
+Under Texas and federal law, you can record conversations between other people as long as one of the people in the conversation gave you permission to make the recording.
+Other exceptions also apply, such as law enforcement officials acting pursuant to a proper wire-tapping or trap-and-trace order.
 Pursuant to Code of Criminal Procedure 18.20, you may record in-person conversations that are occurring in a public place, without the consent of the people in the conversation.

 In the context of recording conversations, states in the U.S. are divided into “one-party consent” and “two-party (or all-party) consent” jurisdictions.
 Here’s a breakdown: